 Pamela Tyler is associate professor of history at the University of Southern Mississippi and author of Silk Stockings and Ballot Boxes: Women and Politics in New Orleans, 1920–1963.

-New Orleans Women and Poydras Home
+Praise for New Orleans Women and Poydras Home

 “Few scholars have examined the benevolent efforts of Protestant women in [New Orleans].
 Pamela Tyler’s book, New Orleans Women and Poydras Home, is a welcomed volume that seeks to fill the gap in the historiography. . . .
 As an institutional history of one of New Orleans most enduring institutions, Pamela Tyler offers an important narrative of Protestant women’s leadership and charity work in the South.”—Civil War History